frankielp/CS420/Treasure_Island/report/Report.md

 - 16 x 16
 - 32 x 32
 - 64 x 64
+- 80 x 80
+- 90 x 90

 Action LOG for each test case is recorded in the corresponding text file stored in `output` folder.

+The game run successfully in all 5 test cases.

 ### Evaluation